Cologne Cathedral: Hildebold Cathedral

+Construction

-With the construction of the Gothic cathedral in 1248, the Old Cathedral was to be demolished step by step.
+Within the construction of the Gothic cathedral in 1248, the Old Cathedral was to be demolished step by step.
 However, careless demolition work and fire destroyed not only the east choir, but almost the entire cathedral; the Shrine of the Three Kings was saved from the fire.
 The western parts of Hildebold Cathedral were provisionally rebuilt and were only taken down after 1322, when the Gothic choir was completed and construction of the Gothic nave began.

 Building history of the Gothic cathedral

 Medieval beginning

 The foundation stone was laid on Saturday, 15 August 1248, by Archbishop Konrad von Hochstaden.
 The eastern arm was completed under the direction of Master Gerhard, was consecrated in 1322 and sealed off by a temporary wall so it could be used as the work continued.
 Eighty-four misericords in the choir date from this building phase.
 This work ceased in 1473, leaving the south tower complete to the belfry level and crowned with a huge crane that remained in place as a landmark of the Cologne skyline for 400 years.
 Some work proceeded intermittently on the structure of the nave between the west front and the eastern arm, but during the 16th century this also stopped.

 The unfinished cathedral in 1820, engraved by Henry Winkles.
 The huge crane on the tower of the cathedral is visible in the picture.

 The unfinished cathedral in 1855.
-The medieval crane was still in place, while constructions for the nave had been resumed earlier in 1814.
+The medieval crane was still in place, while construction for the nave had been resumed earlier in 1814.

 The unfinished cathedral in 1856.
 The east end had been finished and roofed, while other parts of the building are in various stages of construction.